dlvm-team/dlvm-team.github.io/index.md

 DLVM is a compiler infrastructure for modern deep learning software.

-DLVM combines linear algebra operations, automatic differentiation, domain-specific optimizations and a code generator targeting heterogeneous parallel hardware.
+DLVM combines linear algebra operations, automatic differentiation, domain-specific optimizations, and a code generator targeting heterogeneous parallel hardware.
 DLVM is designed to support the development of neural networks DSLs, with both AOT And JIT compilation.

 # Projects